 Percentage of

-Outstanding

-Number of Founders'
+Number of Outstanding Founders'

 Name Founders' Shares Shares

 Alkaloida (2) 2,600 100.00%

-(1) Dilip Shanghvi, as the chairman of the board of directors of Sun Pharma, controls Sun.
-As of March 31, 2011, Sun owned 66.3% of Taro's outstanding ordinary shares.
+- (1) Dilip Shanghvi, as the chairman of the board of directors of Sun Pharma, controls Sun.
+As of March 31, 2011, Sun owned 66.3% of Taro's outstanding ordinary shares. - (2) Alkaloida, a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares, whose holders are entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.